 Throughout the US, most online MBA programs in statistics require students to have a bachelor’s degree in a field related to mathematics or statistics before they apply.
 Additionally, students are typically required to have at least one year of work experience in a similar field.
 Although many schools require applicants to have high GMAT scores, it’s becoming commonplace for online MBA programs to waive the GMAT requirement2 to attract more students.

-What Unique Career Paths Can I Pursue with an MBA Specializing in Statistics?
+What Unique Career Paths Can I Pursue an MBA Specializing in Statistics?

 Students who graduate with an online MBA in statistics can choose from a wide array of career options.
-Jobs in government, finance, manufacturing, and product development are just a few of the paths they can choose, and with an online MBA, the sky is often the limit when it comes to advancement opportunities.
+Jobs in government, finance, manufacturing, and product development are just a few of the paths they can choose.
+With an online MBA, the sky is often the limit when it comes to advancement opportunities.

 The list that follows outlines just some of the career options that are possible for those who’ve obtained an online MBA with a concentration in statistics.